 We wish to focus on the parameters~$g$, $e$, $\permitprob$, and $\killprob$.
 To do so, we fix $\gamma=.70$, $\eta=.40$, and $\zeta=.30$, values that we measured on the deployed Tor network in mid June~2011 (so we assume that the attacker's nodes do not have a significant impact on the total guard or exit bandwidth fraction).

 The values of $g$, $e$, and $z$ are not independent, because compromised guard-exit bandwidth (as described by $z$) imposes a lower bound on compromised guard bandwidth and exit bandwidth.
-To achieve some desired values of $g$ and $e$, the attacker can compromise relays with a strategy that ranges the spectrum from compromising no guard-exit relays to compromising as many as possible along with additional guard-only or exit-only relays to make up the bandwidth not obtained through guard-exit relays.
-Although it is straightforward to run a guard-only relay (simply configure it to refuse exits), running an exit-only relay is not quite so straightforward for the attacker.
-This is because the Guard flag is assigned by Tor's directory authorities on the basis of the relay's stability and bandwidth.
-Thus, in order to avoid having it set, the attacker must run exit relays of low stability and/or bandwidth, both of which options seem antithetical to the attacker's goal of being the endpoints of many circuits.
-For that reason, we will assume that our attacker takes the other end of the spectrum.
-To achieve target compromise ratios $g$ and $e$, the attacker comprises/runs guard-exit relays until the compromised guard or exit bandwidth ratio is either $g$ or $e$, respectively.
+To achieve some desired values of $g$ and $e$, the attacker can compromise relays with a strategy that ranges the spectrum from compromising no guard-exit relays to compromising as many as possible.
+Although the flags are assigned by Tor's directory authorities, it does not seem difficult to configure a relay and behave in such a way that either or both flags will be assigned.
+For now, we focus on the ``prefer guard-exit'' strategy, returning to the ``avoid guard-exit'' strategy later.
+To achieve target compromise ratios $g$ and $e$, the attacker compromises guard-exit relays until the compromised guard or exit bandwidth ratio is either $g$ or $e$, respectively.